DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture6.md

 options on an asset, but with different strikes and possibly expiries.
   - Bull and bear spreads.
   - Backspreads and ratio spreads.
-  - Butterfl y and condor spreads.
+  - Butterfly and condor spreads.
   - Calendar spreads.
 - Combinations: Positions in both puts and calls on an asset.
   - Straddles and strangles.
-  - Butterfl y and condor combinations.
+  - Butterfly and condor combinations.
   - Strips and straps.
 The payoffs of many strategies can be created in different ways, and we can create strategies containing both spread and combination positions